MicrosoftDocs/windows-itpro-docs/devices/hololens/holographic-photos-and-videos.md

 > [!NOTE]
 > Holding the **volume up** and **volume down** buttons for three seconds will start recording a video rather than taking a photo.
 To stop recording, tap both **volume up** and **volume down** buttons simultaneously.

-### Voice
+### Voice commands to take photos

 Cortana can also take a picture.
 Say: "Hey Cortana, take a picture."

-### Start menu
+### Start menu to take photos

 Use the Start gesture to go to **Start**, then select the **camera** icon.

 ![Select the camera icon at the bottom of the Start menu](./images/cameraiconinpins-300px.png)

-Point your head in the direction of what you want to capture, then [air tap](hololens-use-gestures.md#air-tap) to take a photo.
+Point your head in the direction of what you want to capture, then [air tap](hololens2-basic-usage.md#touch-holograms-near-you) to take a photo.
 You can continue to air tap and capture additional photos.
 Any photos you capture will be saved to your device.

 Use the Start gesture again to end photo capture.